runtimeverification/kontrol-demo/README.md

 forge test -vvvv --fork-url <your_url> --match-path test/exclusiveToken.t.sol
 ```

-If you wish to exercise all tests at once, you just have to omit the `--match` argument.
+If you wish to exercise all tests at once, you just have to omit the `--match-path` argument.
 But don't forget to add the `--fork-url`!
 Otherwise the test in `exclusiveToken.t.sol` won't be exercised.

 -------